katmore/intl-rand-string/README.md

 $ bin/make-all-charsets.sh
 ```

 The Unicode character ranges for the *Charsets* are ultimately defined in [bin/make-all-charsets.sh](./bin/make-all-charsets.sh).
 Therefore, by modifying the [make-all-charsets.sh](./bin/make-all-charsets.sh) source file, character sets can be permanently added or modified.
-After modifying the source and invoking to (re-)generating character sets, [perform all unit tests](#unit-tests) to ensure conformity.
+After modifying the source and invoking to (re-)generate character sets, [perform all unit tests](#unit-tests) to ensure conformity.

 For example, the ["German" character set](./src/IntlRandString/Charset/German.php) is defined in [*make-all-charsets.sh*](./bin/make-all-charsets.sh#L82-L92) as follows:
 ```sh